frizfealer/trip_agent/memory_bank/techContext.md

 *   **Cache Management:** Cache uses TTL for expiration.
 Consider strategies for manual cache invalidation if underlying data changes significantly.
 *   **LLM Reliability & Flexibility:** Ensuring consistent quality from OpenAI.
 Flexibility is currently limited due to direct integration; integrating the designed abstraction layer is needed for provider switching.
 *   **Feedback Loop:** Backend API endpoint (`/api/py/feedback`) and Gradio frontend integration are implemented to capture user feedback (like/dislike/comment) and store it in Supabase.
 Further analysis or use of this feedback data is not yet implemented.
+*   **Gradio Customization Limits:** While custom CSS offers flexibility, complex UI changes or highly specific component behaviors might be challenging within Gradio's standard capabilities. *(New)*
+*   **Backend Data for Rich UI:** Implementing interactive UI elements (like detailed activity views) will require the backend to provide more structured and detailed data per itinerary item. *(New)*